 The final amended reference design is deemed an acceptable response to the site conditions and to the stipulations in Council's resolution made on 19 December 2016.
 It has been demonstrated that the proposed FSR and HOB can be accommodated on the site, and the reference design indicates that a resulting development would be capable of complying with the solar access requirements relating to Parramatta Square within the Parramatta Development Control Plan 2011.
-To ensure the final concept also responds to the context of the site, it is recommended to prepare a site-specific Development Control Plan (DCP) to clearly address compliance with the Apartment Design Guide, including appropriate street frontage heights, setbacks, and solar and natural ventilation requirements.
+To ensure the final concept also responds to the context of the site, a site-specific Development Control Plan (DCP) has been prepared to address building setbacks, built form, design, massing and vehicular access.
 The DCP will inform any future design competition brief for the site based on this planning proposal.